 Without adequate support at home following discharge, older adults have a higher risk of death compared to those that are well-nourished.

-Individualized nutrition interventions from a registered dietitians can improve nutritional status and health outcomes in older adults receiving home health care.
+This article explains how individualized nutrition interventions from a registered dietitian can improve nutritional status and health outcomes in older adults receiving home health care.

 Home health refers to medical treatment and assistive care for people who do not require hospitalization or long-term facility care, but require additional support at home.